UK Tax Strategy

 Business Strategy and Tax Strategy Vision

-For more than 120 years, Landis+Gyr (in the following “L+G”) has been one of the industry leaders in energy management solutions.
-Using advanced metering infrastructure and other cutting-edge smart grid technologies, L+G help utility companies all over the globe improve their operations, protect their assets, lower their operating costs and provide better customer service.
+For more than 125 years, Landis+Gyr (in the following “L+G”) has been one of the industry leaders in energy management solutions.
+Using advanced metering infrastructure and other cutting-edge smart grid technologies, L+G helps utility companies all over the globe improve their operations, protect their assets, lower their operating costs and provide better customer service.

 L+G shares a collective vision with utility companies and end-use consumers all over the world: manage energy better.
 For utilities, this means streamlined operations, cost savings, and more reliable customer service.
 For consumers, this means a smaller environmental footprint, lower cost options, and ways to stay in control of their own energy usage.
 By harnessing the power of our industry-leading products and solutions, we can work together to create a smarter grid for the benefit of all.

-Our overall vision for tax is to grow our business tax efficiently and in a sustainable way that delivers value to key stakeholders and our shareholders.
+Our overall vision for tax is to grow our business in a tax compliant and sustainable way that delivers value to key stakeholders.
 Our Tax Strategy is aligned with the basic principles of our overall business strategy and to the Group’s approach to corporate governance and risk management.
-Our overall business “Basic principal” is to give the highest priority to life, safety and compliance with laws, regulations, social standards and ethics, as summarized in the L+G Code of Conduct and reflected in our developing Group Tax Policy.
+Our overall business “Basic principle” is to give the highest priority to safety and compliance with laws, regulations, social standards and ethics, as summarized in the L+G Code of Conduct and reflected in our developing Group Tax Policy.
 In accordance with this principle, each L+G Group Company shall aim to manage tax matters in compliance with all applicable laws and regulations of the countries where business is conducted, considering the intent of the law, as well as compliance with guidelines published by international organization such as the OECD.

 We aim to submit all UK tax filings in a timely manner and it is of primary importance that we are compliant with UK tax law and regulations, and that all required tax payments are made on time.